 Belt Buckle Market “Cohorts”

-In the 1980s belt buckle manufacturers adapted to the changing interests and lifestyles of their customers by creating new designs and themes.
-Manufacturers recognized the presence of customer “cohorts” in the marketplace.
-Young adults of the 1970s were growing older, starting careers and families.
-So, belt buckles featuring the jobs and professions grew in popularity, and new fathers would trade out their hippie-era accessories for a “Dad” buckle.
-Companies also began to recognize the power of advertising through clothing, and buckles featuring the names and logos of businesses were used as freebies and promotional items in a variety of American industries.
-Similarly, buckles were produced and given to workers to commemorate corporate achievements or as awards for meeting productivity goals.
-For example, this solid brass buckle set, produced by buckle-maker BTS, was awarded to employees at Pepsi as part of a sales rally event.
-Some new buckle manufacturers emerged and found success in producing small batches of corporate buckles.
-Anacortes Brass Works produced many solid brass buckles for major projects or safety achievements in construction and oil & gas companies to commemorate major projects or meeting safety goals.
+In the 1980s, belt buckle manufacturers responded to the evolving interests and lifestyles of their customers by creating new designs and themes.
+They acknowledged the presence of customer segments in the market.
+As the young adults of the 1970s aged, started careers, and formed families, belt buckles featuring professions became increasingly popular, and new fathers would exchange their hippie-era accessories for a "Dad" buckle.
+Companies also began to appreciate the influence of advertising through clothing and started using buckles with business names and logos as promotional items in various industries.
+Furthermore, corporations produced buckles as gifts for employees to celebrate company milestones or reward productivity goals.
+For instance, this solid brass buckle set made by BTS was presented to Pepsi employees during a sales rally event.
+Some new buckle manufacturers emerged and found success in producing limited-edition corporate buckles, such as Anacortes Brass Works, which created solid brass buckles for major projects or safety achievements in construction and oil & gas industries.

-Manufacturers aligned with the collector’s market by producing sets of limited-edition belt buckles.
+Manufacturers aligned with the collector's market by producing sets of limited-edition belt buckles.
 By offering these rare items, manufacturers created a sense of exclusivity and scarcity, which fueled demand among collectors.
-Award Design Medals and Tony Lama, for example, produced several large series of limited-edition belt buckles featuring themes such as US states, cattle breeds, western firearms, and other themes.
-Companies like Bergamot brass works also created annual commemorative lines of buckles for some careers/organizations including law enforcement and the US Postal Service.
+Award Design Medals and Tony Lama, for example, produced several large series of limited-edition belt buckles featuring themes such as US states, cattle breeds, western firearms, and others.
+Companies like Bergamot Brass Works also created annual commemorative lines of buckles for specific careers and organizations, including law enforcement and the US Postal Service.
 These limited-edition sets were a highly effective marketing tool that helped to drive demand among collectors, making them an important aspect of the belt buckle industry in the 1980s.

 1980s Artwork and Styles